zuda77/CurveFitting_blender_addon/README.md

 CurveFitting smooths out messy vertex arrangements while maintaining the original shape.

 ## Environment
-Developed and tested with Blender ver.
-3.6.
+Developed and tested with Blender v3.6 and v4.2.5.
 It may work with other versions as well.

 ## Installation